SuhaniSharma072/earthglow/README.md

 # earthglow
-Earth Glow is a simple educational website about natural skincare.
-It covers skincare basics, DIY recipes, sun care, and tips for healthy, glowing skin using natural ingredients.
+EarthGlow is a website dedicated to helping users discover natural, affordable, and time-tested skincare solutions.
+It shares ingredient insights, DIY recipes, and sun care tips to promote healthy, glowing skin.
+It is built with HTML and CSS.